Mass surveillance in Iran: Human Rights and Iranian Internet Bill

 A group of human rights organizations criticized Iran's attempts to impose extensive censorship and governmental control over the country's internet infrastructure.
 In March 2022, the Iranian Parliament approved the "draconian" Regulatory System for Cyberspace Services Bill — formerly known as the User Protection Bill.
 If passed, it "would violate an array of human rights of Iranians, including the right to freedom of expression and right to privacy."
 Human Rights Watch, Amnesty International, the Committee to Protect Journalists, Global Voices, and other rights organizations signed a joint statement urging Tehran to "immediately withdraw the measure in its entirety."

 Iran Intranet

 On 24 August 2020, several members of the Iranian Majlis Parliament submitted a proposal to the parliament's presidium to "organize social media," highlighting the importance of replacing foreign messaging applications with native ones.
 On 7 September 2020, it was reported that if Internet platforms do not comply with the Islamic Republic's laws and regulations, they will be censored.

+Crackdown on women's rights

+In response to the women's movement that surged following Masha Amini's death under Iranian police custody, the Iranian government employed AI-facilitated practices, including facial recognition, geolocation, and web traffic analysis, to manage and suppress protests.
+The government introduced draft legislation to use AI-assisted tools for enforcing strict morality codes and implemented internet restrictions to curb social mobilization.
+The death of the Iranian teenager Armita Geravand was said to have ensued following her being surveilled without a hijab in october 2023.
+These measures led to the arrest of over twenty thousand individuals and the death of more than five hundred protesters.
+The morality police used facial recognition to enforce dress codes, resulting in warnings to over a million women about potential vehicle confiscation for not wearing headscarves, and sanctions against businesses serving women without hijabs.
+Iran's surveillance capabilities have significantly increased due to a surge in video recorder imports from China, which more than doubled in 2022 during widespread protests.
+The enhanced technology facilitates gender-based repression more efficiently and cost-effectively, raising global concerns among women's rights advocates.
+Reports indicate that 70 percent of Iranian women do not comply with the government's hijab regulations.
+The Headquarters for the Promotion of Virtue and Prevention of Vice relies on national ID card images for their surveillance databases, potentially leading to inaccurate matches and wrongful persecution.
+The legalization and use of extensive technological surveillance in Iran have broader implications for national and regional security according to CRF.
+CRF remarked that in countries with male guardianship laws such as Saudi Arabia, and Yemen, Iran and Qatar facial recognition technology could make the process of surveilling women easier and faster.